 The Daily Beast also published the following outlandish statement:

-It should made clear that these accusations are totally false and defamatory.
+It should be made clear that these accusations are false and defamatory.
 To prove that this is the case, let’s examine the facts of the matter.

 First and foremost, the Moorish Science Temple of America is NOT a racist or hate-mongering group.
 The Moorish Science Temple of America is an organization whose object is to help in the great program of uplifting fallen humanity and teach those things to make its members better citizens.
 That means that members must learn to live in harmony with people of all nationalities.
 Members of the MSTA are instructed that they must “learn to love instead of hate”.